ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 ---

 Ecamm Live's Interview feature provides the ability to add remote video guests to your broadcast.
 Guests join via their web browser on a Mac, Windows PC, iOS device, or Android device.
-Up to ten remote guests can join a broadcast on an Apple Silicon (M-series) mac.
+Up to ten remote guests can join a broadcast on an Apple Silicon (M-series) Mac.
 Intel-based Macs are limited to four remote guests.

 ## Host System Requirements